davidar/peruse/test/md/engadget.md

 ---
 lang: en
-title: A console that keeps up with gaming PCs
+title: 'Xbox One X review: A console that keeps up with gaming PCs'
 ---

 But only hardcore gamers will appreciate it.